Shoowa/challenge/README.md

 ```

 A simple Client API exists for other processes to read particular data from the cache, such as `read_vendor()` & `read_food()`.

+## Router
+A web server offers un-secured JSON responses, and properly terminates TCP connections after transactions complete.
+The web server offers a route for checking the health of the application.
+If this application relied on a database, an additional route for reporting the status of a connection to that dependency would be valuable.